“Poets are the unacknowledged legislators of the world”

 Featuring original letters written by

-David Suzuki, Robert MacFarlane, Jeanette Winterson, Peggy Seeger, David Sax,
+David Suzuki, Robert Macfarlane, Jeanette Winterson, Peggy Seeger, David Sax,

 Credits